Tyrone Taylor Preview, Player Props: Brewers vs. Phillies

-On Saturday, Tyrone Taylor (.394 on-base percentage in past 10 games, 147 points above season-long percentage) and the Milwaukee Brewers play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 7:15 PM ET.
+Tyrone Taylor -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers against the Philadelphia Phillies, with Ranger Suarez on the hill, on September 3 at 1:05 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Phillies.
+In his last game, he went 1-for-4 with a double and an RBI against the Phillies.

 Tyrone Taylor Game Info & Props vs. the Phillies